GTN-Quebec/lom2mlr/documentation.md

         </contribute>
     </lifeCycle>

-Devient
+Becomes

     :::N3
     [] mlr2:DES0600 "Frédéric Bergeron".

 #### `ISO_IEC_19788-5:2012::VA.1:`

-La plupart des rôles de LOM ont un équivalent dans le vocabulaire *Agent Role* de MLR-5, employé pour les contributions.
+Most LOM roles have an equivalent in the MLR-5 *Agent Role* vocabulary, used for contributions.

     :::xml
     <lifeCycle>